cjneely10/EukMetaSanity/INSTALLATION.md

 Ensure that your `gmes.cfg` file has parameters that are sufficient for your dataset (min contig, etc.).

-The `gmes_linux_64` directory and its enclosed `ProtHint` directory should both be on your system path.
+The `gmes_linux_64` directory and its enclosed `ProtHint/bin` directory should both be on your system path.

 ### Installing RepeatMasker libraries and scripts
 **RepeatMasker** incorporates additional DFam updates.
 [Install these](http://www.repeatmasker.org/RMDownload.html)